aws-ia/terraform-aws-ecs-fargate/README.md

 Authors: David Wright (dwright@hashicorp.com) and Tony Vattahil (tonynv@amazon.com)

-This Terraform module deploys Amazon Elastic Container Service (Amazon ECS) on AWS Fargate.
-It deploys a public facing, privately-networked Fargate service with a private subnet in an Amazon Virtual Private Cloud (VPC) to run your application containers.
-In this architecture, containers do not have direct internet access or a public IP address, only a private IP address internal to the VPC.
+This Terraform module deploys a public Amazon Web Services (AWS) Fargate service with private networking on the AWS Cloud.
+It deploys a VPC with public and private subnets, according to AWS best practices, to provide you with your own virtual network on AWS.
+The private subnet is used to run your application containers.
+Containers do not have direct internet access or a public IP address, only a private IP address internal to the VPC.
 Outbound connections from the containers are routed through a NAT gateway in the public subnet of the VPC.
 Only the IP address of the NAT gateway is seen by recipients of container requests.
-A public-facing load balancer accepts inbound connections on specific ports, and forwards acceptable traffic to containers inside the private subnet.
+A public load balancer accepts inbound connections on specific ports, and forwards acceptable traffic to containers inside the private subnet.

 To deploy the Terraform Amazon Transit Gateway module, do the following: